Marco Barba: Formula Three

 In 2004, Barba made his debut in the Spanish Formula Three Championship, racing in the rounds at Valencia and Barcelona.
 The following year, he stepped up to the championship full-time with Campos Racing, competing in the Copa de España class for older generation Dallara chassis.
 He took nine class podiums, including two class wins, to finish third in the standings, with teammate Arturo Llobell winning the title.
 In the overall championship standings he finished in 10th place.
 He also contested two races in the Italian Formula Three Championship for Team Ghinzani.
 Despite only taking part in two races, he scored enough points to be classified 10th in the final standings.

-In 2006 and 2007 he raced in the main class of the series, firstly with Campos Racing before moving on to the TEC Auto team.
+In 2006 and 2007, Barba raced in the main class of the series, firstly with Campos Racing before moving on to the TEC Auto team.
 During this period, he secured 14 podium places, including four race wins, and finished as runner–up to teammate Máximo Cortés in the 2007 season, losing out on the title by just four points.

 For 2010, Barba rejoined the series, which is now known as the European F3 Open Championship.
 Driving for Cedars Motorsport, he won the title at the penultimate round of the season in Jerez.